A folded model for compositional data analysis: Appendix

 \subsubsection{Proof of Lemma 3.2}

-The proof presented below is about the case of $\alpha=1$ for convenience purposes.
-The way to map a point $\bf x$ from inside the simplex to a point $\bf y$ outside the simplex, is given in Equation \ref{foldout} and the component wise transformation can be expressed as
+We will prove the Lemma 3.2 for the case that $\alpha=1$ for convenience purposes.
+The way to map a point $\bf x$ from inside the simplex to a point $\bf y$ outside of $\mathbb{A}_\alpha ^{D-1}$, is given in Equation (\ref{foldout}).
+Suppose we have a point $\mathbf{w} \in \mathbb{Q}_1^{D-1}$.
+We should apply the $\alpha$-transformation (\ref{alpha}) first and then apply the folding transformation.So, excluding the Helmert sub-matrix $\bf H$ and by simplifying our notation, we can write (\ref{foldout}) as follows.

+We will prove the extra term in the Jacobian appearing in Lemma 3.2.
+The component wise transformation can be expressed as